apache/spark/docs/streaming-programming-guide.md

     Special points for HDFS

-    For performance and scalability, the HDFS filesystem does not continually update the modification time or even the listed filesize of a file while it is being written to.
-The algorithm is
+    For performance and scalability, the HDFS filesystem does not update the modification time while it is being written to.
+Specifically

-    + File creation: a zero-byte file is listed, creation and modification time is set to the current time as seen on the NameNode.
+    + `FileSystem.create()` creation: a zero-byte file is listed; creation and modification time is set to the current time as seen on the NameNode.
-    * File writes: data is buffered, nothing is written until local buffer is flushed
-    * `OutputStream.flush()` call or output buffer full: data is written to HDFS DataNodes.
-The file length and modification time is only updated when the amount of data being written crosses an HDFS block (64, 128, 256MB or similar).
+    * Writes to a file via the output stream returned in the `create()` call: the modification time *does not change*.
     * When `OutputStream.close()` is called, remaining data is written, the file closed and the NameNode updated with the final size of the file.
 The modification time is set to the time the file was closed.

-    This means that is near-impossible to determine when a file being actively written to HDFS will have its modification time updated and so changed detected; it will depend on the size of the file being written.
+    * File opened for appends via an `append()` operation.
+This does not change the modification time of the file until the `close()` call is made on the output stream.
+    * `FileSystem.setTimes()` can be used to explicitly set the time on a file.
+    * The rarely used operations:  `FileSystem.concat()`, `createSnapshot()`, `createSymlink()` and `truncate()` all update the modification time.

+    This means that when a file is opened, even before data has been written, it may be seen —and if so, read and added to the list of files to convert to an RDD.
+    At this point the fact it is empty will be observed, and so the file omitted from the RDD.
+    However, it will already have been considered to have been seen, *and any updates to the file within the same window will be ignored*.
+That means that if a file is created and then written to within the same streaming window, its contents may actually be missed.
     To guarantee that changes are picked up in a window, write the file to a directory which is not being monitored, then, after the file is closed, `rename()` it into the destination directory.